melroseceballos/CRUD-Operations/README.md

 1. Fork and clone this repo
 1. Navigate to this directory in terminal and run `npm i` to install all of the dependencies in `package.json`
 1. Open the project in VS Code, you'll be working with some starter code in the `models` folder and the `server.js` file
-1. Edit the MONGODBURI connection string so that it points to a database called `vampires` in your MongoDB Atlas cluster.
+1. Edit the MONGODBURI connection string (inside the `.env`file) so that it points to a database called `vampires` in your MongoDB Atlas cluster.

 ## Your Task